16 best sustainable fashion brands

 Best for: Vegan-friendly sneakers.

-VEJA is a great choice for sustainable shoes.
+VEJA is a good choice for sustainable shoes.
 On their website, they're transparent about their environmental impact and carbon footprint.
 They explain in detail what they're doing to be as eco-friendly as possible.

 Over the last couple of years, they've reduced their use of leather, developing a vegan range of sneakers.